AdelekeBankole/adelekebankole.github.io/_supervision/supervision.md

 permalink: /supervision/
 author_profile: true
 ---
-I am keen on supervision, I have supervised the following theses and projects:
+I am keen on supervision, I have supervised and mentored the following theses and projects:
 ## Modeling Camp
 * Supervised and mentored 26 master students spanning 7 applied mathematics projects.
 University of Hamburg, Germany (2021)